 What happens once a potential match is found?

 Once a potential match is selected for your child, you and your whole family will be called for a Matching Visit.
-The Matching Visit is exactly like the Physical Attachment Practice you completed, but this time we will attach your child to the dog we have in mind for you.
+The Matching Visit is exactly like the physical attachment practice you completed, but this time, we will attach your child to the dog we have in mind for you.

 We ask that you do not tell your child that they are coming to meet their new dog, just in case we decide on the day that this isn't the right dog for you.